drekka/Alchemic/runtime.md

 ## Manual dependency injections

 Alchemic will automatically inject dependencies into any object it instantiates or manages.
-There may be situations where you need to create objects independantly and would still like Alchemic to handle the injection of dependencies.
+There may be situations where you need to create objects independently and would still like Alchemic to handle the injection of dependencies.
 This is where __AcInjectDependencies__ can be used.

-{{ site.lang-title-objc }}
 ```objc
 -(instancetype) initWithFrame:(CGRect) aFrame {
     self = [super initWithFrame:aFrame];